-Humans have known how to make fires for half a million years.
+Humans have known how to make fire for half a million years.
 And across Finland, campfires are a great way to beat the cold and dark in the heart of winter.

 You’ll need a few things before you begin: spark, kindling and wood.
 Matches make a great source of fire, because they’re cheap, convenient and pretty foolproof.
 Tinder and kindling can be dry grass, used paper towels, or bark.
 Especially birch bark.
 It’s thin, soft and burns easily.
 Lastly, you’ll need wood.
 In most laavut (Finnish lean-tos), you can find free wood stacked under the floor.
 Birch burns well but pine takes a little coaxing.
-Start with birch, if you can, and then throw on some pine when the fire is going.
+Start with birch, if you can, and then throw on some pine when the campfire is going.

 A note on kindling: Plastic might burn easy and hot, but it is not environmentally friendly to burn.
 No matter where you set your fire, plastic goes in the recycling bin, not the firepit.